The Lax Equation and Weak Regularity of Asymptotic Estimate Lie Groups: Introduction

-We briefly want to report on the continuity problem.
-This problem had been solved in \cite{RGM} for the case $k=0$.
+We briefly want to report on the continuity problem (under which circumstances is $\evol_k$ continuous w.r.t.\ the $C^k$-topology): \begingroup \begin{itemize} \item In \cite{RGM}, this problem had been solved for the case $k=0$.
 Specifically, it was shown that $C^0$-continuity of $\evol_0$ on its domain (also if $C^0$-semiregularity is not assumed) is equivalent to local $\mu$-convexity of $G$ \cite{RGM,HGGG}.
-Roughly speaking, local $\mu$-convexity is a generalized triangle inequality for the Lie group multiplication.
-In \cite{AEH}, the continuity problem was completely solved in the asymptotic estimate context that we also consider in this paper.
-A Lie group is said to be asymptotic estimate if its Lie algebra is asymptotic estimate:
+Roughly speaking, local $\mu$-convexity is a generalized triangle inequality for the Lie group multiplication. \item In \cite{AEH}, the continuity problem was completely solved in the asymptotic estimate context that we also consider in this paper (simply put, Theorem 1 in \cite{AEH} states that all continuity notions are equivalent in the asymptotic estimate context). \end{itemize} \endgroup